- ORDER: Anseriformes

 - Cool Facts

-- Mother Common Eiders lead their young to water, and often are accompanied by nonbreeding hens that participate in chick protection.
-Broods often come together to form "crèches" of a few to over 150 ducklings.
-Attacks by predators may cause several broods to cluster together into a crèche.
-Once formed, a crèche tends to stay together throughout the brood rearing period, although some of the different females attending it may leave.
+- Mother Common Eiders lead their young to water, often accompanied by nonbreeding females that help protect the chicks.
+Broods come together to form "crèches" of up to 150 ducklings.
+Once formed, a crèche tends to stay together throughout the brood rearing period, although some of the adult females may leave.

-- The oldest recorded Common Eider was a male, and at least 22 years, 7 months old, when he was found in eastern Canada.
+- The oldest recorded Common Eider was a male at least 22 years, 7 months old when he was found in eastern Canada.